 Instantly the woman was sitting up at full attention.

 Dumbledore pointed to an object on the corner of his desk.
 It was a small silver cube with an upright disc directly on top.
 It was only after watching it for a few moments that she realized it was spinning very slowly.

 "This is something simple I set up on the night Harry was separated from his family," Dumbledore explained.
 "It works much in the same way family clocks do."

-"So of he'd died it would have broken?"
+"So if he'd died it would have broken?"

-The woman sagged with relief, covering her face for a moment with her hands before straightening once more.
+The woman sagged in relief, covering her face for a moment with her hands before straightening once more.